Aspiring Chairs Programme

 • Host board experiences have been positive and allowed for cross Board learning.

-We are learning a lot from the first year of the Aspiring Chairs programme, for future programmes and for our wider Board Development support.
+We are learning a lot from the Aspiring Chairs programme 1 and 2, for future programmes and for our wider Board Development support.